 As the full reality of our loss begins to sink in, or download fully, we can feel depressed.
 It is important to read this as the literal meaning of the word - to press down.
 You will often hear people describe this feeling as 'I feel down today...' which literally describes a persons energy level as - 'down' or lower than usual.
 If you think about it for a moment... when you are dealing with something difficult in your life it takes up a lot of energy.
 Even when you are physically doing very little.
 Emotional turmoil takes a lot of physical energy - plenty of rest and good food is vital at this time.

 It is helpful to note that Elisabeth Kubler-Ross published her book on Death and Dying in 1969 setting out these 5 stages of grief.
 Her use of the word depression was to describe a natural human emotion - not a medical condition.
 It is unfortunate that we use the same word today to describe two very different human experiences.
-I have no doubt from my personal experience of meeting Elisabeth, (when I stayed at her farm in Virginia in 1991), that she would be outraged at people being prescribed drugs in response to the natural expressions of grief.
-Her way to work with depression was to support the person to experience the full weight of their loss - of course you will feel down - it is a completely natural part of dealing with loss, death and dying.
+I have no doubt from my personal experience of meeting Elisabeth, (when I stayed at her farm in Virginia in 1991), that she would be outraged at people being prescribed drugs in response to the natural expression of grief.
+Her way to work with depression was to support the person to acknowledge the impact of the loss as far as is possible and reasonable.
+Of course you will feel down - it is a completely natural part of dealing with loss, death and dying.
 Feeling down is a perfectly natural and healthy part of the grieving process.
 Yes grieving can be difficult at times, but it is still a healthy natural process.

 Stage 5 - ACCEPTANCE